defaultzone/SAChess/README.md

 # SAChess - implementation of the Lichess API for GTA: San Andreas with ImGui.

-**SAChess is a free and open souce** implementation of the Lichess API in Lua dialect - Clue.
+**SAChess is a free and open source** implementation of the Lichess API in Lua dialect - Clue.
 You can play it directly in the game with ImGui interface.
 It features board streaming, seek creating, draw handling, resigning or aborting games.